 The SACSCOC complaint policy only addresses significant, documented, alleged non-compliance with the SACSCOC accreditation standards, policies or procedures.(To access the Commission's complaint policy, procedures, and the Complaint Form, please see Complaint Procedures Against the Commission or Its Accredited Institutions.)
 It is not intended to be used to involve the Commission in disputes between individuals and member institutions or to cause the Commission to interpose itself as a reviewing authority in individual matters; nor does the policy allow the Commission to seek redress on an individual's behalf.
 The primary purpose of the SACSCOC complaint procedure is to acquire valuable information regarding an accredited institution's possible non-compliance with accreditation standards, policies and procedures rather than to resolve individual disputes.
 Complaints must be tied to specific standard numbers from The Principles of Accreditation: Foundations for Quality Enhancement.

-The Department of Nursing of Our Lady of Holy Cross College is accredited by the National League for Nursing Accrediting Commission www.nlnac.org
+The Department of Nursing of Our Lady of Holy Cross College is accredited by the Accreditation Commission for Education in Nursing (ACEN)

 (3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326; Phone: 404-975-5000, Fax: 404-975-5020) to award the baccalaureate degree.